con2222/Dawn-Boids-3D/README.en.md

 [Читать на русском](README.md) | [Read in English](README.en.md)

-# Dawn Boids 3D: High-Performance Flocking Simulation on WebGPU
+# Dawn Boids 3D: Flocking Simulation on WebGPU

 An interactive 3D flocking behavior simulation (based on Craig Reynolds' Boids algorithm) powered by a modern graphics API.
 Written in **C++** using **WebGPU (Google Dawn)**, this project demonstrates how offloading mathematical calculations to Compute Shaders enables the real-time processing of up to 150,000 independent agents.